Whitney Houston (album): Tours

 Jones Beach Theater at Wantagh, New York was one of the first stops of Houston's first headlining world tour, The Greatest Love World Tour.

-Starting on June 3, 1985, Houston began opening for fellow R&B singer Jeffrey Osborne, the artist who helped to pen Houston's European hit, "All at Once" on the album, starting off what would become her first tour, the US Summer Tour.
+Starting on June 3, 1985, Houston began opening for fellow R&B singer Jeffrey Osborne, the artist who helped to pen Houston's European hit, "All at Once" on the album, starting off what would become her first tour, the US Tour.
 According to some concert reviews, the then 21-year-old singer, whose "You Give Good Love" had become a hit, stole the show from the more seasoned Osborne.
 On some dates, Houston opened a few shows for longtime friend, Luther Vandross, at bigger venues such as The Summit, which was taped with several performances being shown online and in the 2018 documentary, Whitney.
 Starting with two shows at Humphrey's by the Bay in San Diego on August 28 as her album was now climbing up the top twenty on the pop album charts, Houston began headlining her own concerts, culminating in her opening at Carnegie Hall on October 28, two days after "Saving All My Love for You" topped the Billboard Hot 100.
 The tour officially ended at the Universal Amphitheatre on December 1.
 During the tour, Houston performed virtually most of the songs on the album and added covers of other tunes such as Lionel Richie's "Love Will Find a Way" and "I Am Changing" from Dreamgirls, which generated the most rousing cheers and ovation for Houston.
 On her second stop at Carnegie Hall on November 20, Houston opened the show with Vandross' "A Brand New Day" and joined mother Cissy and half-brother Gary Garland to perform the songs "When I First Saw You" and "Family" from Dreamgirls.
-In all, Houston performed 52 dates during the seven-month tour.
+In all, Houston performed 58 dates during the seven-month tour.